cfritzsch/RepDataCleaning/README.md

 Columns are extracted in which the columnname contains either "mean" or "std".

 The mean of each feature was calculated for each combination of subject and activity and saved to tidy_avg.txt.
-The file can be loaded with
+The file can be loaded with "read.table("tidy_avg.txt", header = T)"

 The CookBook.md file contains the code that was used to process the data and explanations of the variables in tidy_avg.txt.